ESTJ Personality Traits: The Guardian

 The four primary functions of an ESTJ are extroverted thinking, introverted sensing, extroverted intuition, and introverted feeling.
 This is their order from most to least dominant.

 The dominant function, extroverted thinking, determines ESTJs’ decision-making style.
-This defines them; the ESTJ is most known as being quick and rational.
-The auxiliary function, introverted sensing, also plays a major role, controlling the way ESTJs organize their thoughts.
+This defines them; the ESTJ is most known as quick and rational.
+The auxiliary function, introverted sensing, also significantly controls how ESTJs organize their thoughts.

-The next two functions, extroverted intuition and introverted feeling, are the tertiary and inferior functions respectively, so they are less noticeable.
-ESTJs are not particularly celebrated for their creativity, but when it comes it is the result of their extroverted intuition, usually shaping their reliable existing knowledge into new insights.
+The following two functions, extroverted intuition, and introverted feeling, are the tertiary and inferior functions, respectively, less noticeable.
+ESTJs are not mainly celebrated for their creativity, but they result from their extroverted intuition, usually shaping their reliable existing knowledge into new insights.
 Introverted feeling is responsible for the ESTJ’s empathy, which is usually only faintly visible and can show itself unconventionally.

 ESTJ Compatibility

 The most compatible matches for an ESTJ are ISTP and INTP.
-Both of these types are willing to submit to an ESTJ’s judgment, while still managing to provide some balance, though the ESTJ might not think they need it.
+Both types are willing to submit to an ESTJ’s judgment while still providing some balance, though the ESTJ might not think they need it.
 The worst match for an ESTJ is an INTJ, who is likely to see things differently and disagree with them.

 ESTJs may come off as overbearing and senseless in relationships.
-This is only because they care, and will go to great lengths to protect their loved ones from unpleasantness.
-They are very loyal and traditional, and expect the same from their partners.
+This is only because they care and will go to great lengths to protect their loved ones from unpleasantness.
+They are loyal and traditional, expecting the same from their partners.

-They like to be in control in relationships, and do not always appreciate suggestions or criticism.
-Truly the “guardian”, ESTJs ceaselessly try to improve their partners’ lives, often against their will.
+They like to be in control of relationships and do not always appreciate suggestions or criticism.
+Indeed the “guardian,” ESTJs ceaselessly try to improve their partners’ lives, often against their will.

 ESTJ Women